-Our cash and cash equivalents increased by \$293 million to \$1,278 million at May 4, 2014 from \$985 million at November 3, 2013.
-The increase was largely due to \$480 million in cash provided by operating activities, \$53 million in cash received from the issuance of ordinary shares upon exercises of options, \$14 million in cash received from the sale of equity investments and \$2 million in cash received from government grants, partially offset by \$130 million in dividends paid to our shareholders, \$125 million in cash paid for capital expenditures and \$12 million of cash paid to repurchase 0.3 million of our ordinary shares.
+Our cash and cash equivalents increased by \$292 million to \$1,277 million at August 3, 2014 from \$985 million at November 3, 2013.
+The increase was largely due to \$794 million in cash provided by operating activities, \$4.6 billion in proceeds from bank term loans under the 2014 Credit Agreement, \$1 billion in proceeds from the Notes, \$86 million from the issuance of ordinary shares upon exercises of options, and \$14 million in proceeds from the sale of investments, partially offset by \$5,644 million of payments for the acquisition of LSI, net of cash acquired, \$124 million paid for debt issuance costs, \$203 million in dividends to our shareholders, \$220 million for capital expenditures, and \$12 million to repurchase 0.3 million of our ordinary shares.

-We believe that our cash and cash equivalents on hand and cash flows from operations, combined with current availability under our new \$500 million senior collateralized revolving credit facility, will provide sufficient liquidity to fund our current obligations, projected working capital requirements, capital spending, quarterly cash dividends (if and when declared by our Board) and any share repurchases we may choose to make for at least the next 12 months.
-We believe that, after giving effect to the acquisition of LSI, we will have cash on hand sufficient to run our business and satisfy our current obligations.
+We believe that our cash and cash equivalents on hand and cash flows from operations, combined with current borrowing availability under our \$500 million 2014 revolving credit facility, \$450 million from the sale of the Flash Business and \$650 million from the pending sale of the Axxia Business, will provide sufficient liquidity to fund our current obligations including the current portions of our long-term debt and interest due, the tender or conversion of outstanding Notes and interest due for settlement in cash, annual cash contributions to fund assumed LSI pension and retirement plan obligations, projected working capital requirements, capital expenditures, quarterly cash dividends (if and when declared by our Board) and any share repurchases (if and when authorized by our Board) we may choose to make for at least the next 12 months.
+We believe that, after giving effect to the recently completed acquisition of PLX for approximately \$310 million in cash, we will have sufficient cash on hand to operate our business and satisfy our current obligations.

-We anticipate that our capital expenditures for fiscal year 2014 will be higher than for fiscal year 2013, due primarily to spending on capacity expansion in our Fort Collins internal fabrication facility, LSI acquisition and campus rationalization.
+We anticipate that our capital expenditures for fiscal year 2014 will be higher than for fiscal year 2013, due primarily to spending on capacity expansion in our Fort Collins fabrication facility, expenditures related to LSI and campus rationalization.

-From time to time, we engage in discussions with third parties regarding potential acquisitions of, or investments in, businesses, technologies and product lines, such as our recently completed \$6.5 billion acquisition of LSI.
-Any such transaction could require significant use of our cash and cash equivalents, require us to issue debt or equity securities and require us to borrow under our revolving credit facility or arrange new financing to fund the transaction.
+From time to time, we engage in discussions with third parties regarding potential acquisitions of, or investments in, businesses, technologies and product lines, including but not limited to our recently completed \$310 million acquisition of PLX.
+Any such transaction could require significant use of our cash and cash equivalents, require us to issue additional debt or equity securities and require us to borrow under our 2014 Credit Agreement or arrange new financing to fund the transaction.
 If we do not have sufficient cash to fund our operations or finance growth opportunities, including acquisitions, or unanticipated capital expenditures, our business and financial condition could suffer.
 In such circumstances we may also seek to obtain debt or equity financing in the future.
 However, we cannot assure that such additional financing will be available on terms acceptable to us or at all.
-Our ability to service any indebtedness we may incur, including under our senior secured revolving credit facility, will depend on our ability to generate cash in the future.
-We could also reduce certain expenditures such payment of our quarterly cash dividend and repurchases of our ordinary shares.
+Our ability to service any indebtedness we may incur, including under our 2014 Credit Agreement and the outstanding convertible senior notes, will depend on our ability to generate cash in the future.
+We could also reduce or eliminate certain expenditures, such as payment of our current quarterly cash dividend and repurchases of our ordinary shares.

-In addition, even though we may not need additional funds, we may still elect to sell additional debt or equity securities or increase our current senior secured revolving credit facility for other reasons.
+In addition, even though we may not need additional funds, we may still elect to sell additional debt or equity securities or increase the aggregate term loans and revolving credit commitments capacity to \$6.7 billion as allowed under the 2014 Credit Agreement, or increase our current \$500 million 2014 revolving credit facility for reasons other than those specified above.